sallydlee/msds434-wk2-gcp-demo/README.md

 - Editing the project
 - Pushing updates back to GitHub

-Now, in week 10, this repo will be repurposed to with an additional `ci.yml` file to demonstrate a simple GitHub Actions workflow.
+Now, in week 10, this repo will be repurposed by adding `ci.yml` to demonstrate a simple GitHub Actions workflow.